pytorch/examples/face_recognition/README.md

 **Training** No need to download anything.
 The following command will create directorys and download everything automatically.

 ```
-mkdir ~/datasets # if leave every thing as default
 python3 main.py
 ```